ckeditor/ckeditor4/tests/plugins/balloontoolbar/context/manual/focusablebuttons.md

 ----

 1. Click into `emphasize` or `strong` element.
-2. When ballon toolbar show click into unselected button and keep mosedown for a few seconds.
+2. When balloon toolbar show click into unselected button and keep mousedown for a few seconds.

-**Expected:** Ballon toolbar will remain on screen.
+**Expected:** balloon toolbar remains on the screen.

 **Unexpected:** Balloon toolbar disappears.